AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 * Make a request, and send any required and optional arguments.
 * Firefly responds and returns a job ID that includes a URL.
 Use the ID and URL to check the status of your request or to cancel the job.
 * Check on the job, with scheduled requests for a time reasonable time period.
-For example, check once every two minutes and wait for a success or failure message.
+For example, check once every second and wait for a success or failure message.
 * On success, Firefly sends you a result containing URLs.
 * Retrieve your assets from the URL.